| 2006 |

 | 2020 |

-LAPTM5 suppresses CD40-mediated NF-κB activation in glioblastoma; LAPTM5 knockdown unleashes CD40-driven NF-κB signaling, leading to enhanced invasiveness, clonogenicity, and temozolomide resistance that is overcome by NF-κB inhibition. |
+LAPTM5 suppresses CD40-mediated NF-κB activation in glioblastoma cells; LAPTM5 knockdown unleashes CD40-driven NF-κB signaling, increasing invasiveness, clonogenicity, and temozolomide resistance, all of which are reversed by NF-κB inhibition. |

-RNAi knockdown in glioma cell lines, expression arrays, NF-κB inhibition rescue, in vitro and in vivo invasion/clonogenicity assays |
+LAPTM5 knockdown in glioma cell lines, expression array, NF-κB inhibition rescue, invasion/clonogenicity/chemosensitivity assays in vitro and in vivo |

 Frontiers in oncology |